Next-Generation Reservoir Computing for Dynamical Inference: Discussion

 \section{Discussion}

 In our work, we built on the next-generation reservoir computing framework (NGRC) and proposed a projection method based on pseudorandom nonlinear features.
-An advantage of this approach is that the number of projected features $M$ can be set independently of the input dimension, whereas in polynomial-based projections the feature space typically depends on the input size.
+An advantage of this approach is that the number of projected features $M$ can be set independently of the input dimension, whereas in polynomial-based projections the feature space typically depends on the input size $N\cdot H$.
 We demonstrated the utility of this scalable scheme across several canonical examples, including attractor reconstruction, bifurcation diagram estimation, and asymptotic phase inference.
 The models showed robust performance even when trained on limited or non-stationary data, and they could generalize to parameters and dynamics not seen during training.
 These features suggest that next-generation reservoir computing may be a practical tool for applications ranging from digital twins and surrogate modeling to problems in climate science, finance, and biology.
+Reservoir computing has also been applied to real-world forecasting problems, such as anticipating food price fluctuations in agricultural markets~\cite{DOMINGO2023}.

 One of the central advantages of NGRC over classical reservoir computing lies in its transparency and manipulability.
 Because NGRC evolves entirely in the space of observable inputs, it allows direct and global perturbations of the system state within this observable space (i.e., by modifying the delay-embedded measurement vector \( \uu_H \)).
 This feature is particularly valuable for digital twin and surrogate modeling tasks, where probing system responses to hypothetical inputs or counterfactual states (i.e., hypothetical system states not visited in the observed trajectory) is essential.
 In contrast, classical RC relies on evolving a high-dimensional reservoir state \( \rr(t) \), which is difficult to interpret or initialize, making it challenging to explore off-attractor or perform controlled interventions.